ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    mail, and the decision on which p= value to use will depend on its needs.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 23]

-Internet-Draft                  DMARCbis                      April 2021

 6.6.
+PSO Actions

+   In addition to the DMARC Domain Owner actions, PSOs that require use of DMARC and participate in PSD DMARC ought to make that information availablle to Mail Receivers.
+[DMARC-PSD] is an experimental method for doing so, and the experiment is described in Appendix A of that document.

+6.7.
 Mail Receiver Actions

    This section describes receiver actions in the DMARC environment.

-6.6.1.
+6.7.1.
 Extract Author Domain

    The domain in the RFC5322.From header field is extracted as the domain to be evaluated by DMARC.
 If the domain is encoded with UTF-